midas-network/SMHvalidation/README.md

 # SMHvalidation

-R package containing functions to validate and visualize Scenario Modeling Hub submission, and to pull data from the R package `covidcast` (output in the Scenario Modeling Hub (SMH) standard format).
+R package containing functions to validate and visualize Scenario Modeling Hub submissions, and to pull data from the R package `covidcast` (output in the Scenario Modeling Hub (SMH) standard format).
 For more information on the Scenario Modeling Hub and/or on how to participate, please consult the Scenario Modeling Hub